FeiYan8699/keras/docs/templates/preprocessing/image.md

     - __rescale__: rescaling factor.
 Defaults to None.
 If None or 0, no rescaling is applied, otherwise we multiply the data by the value provided (before applying any other transformation).
-    - __preprocessing__: Function.
-Defaults to None.
-A function performs preprocessing on the image array before `random_transform` and `standardize`.
-            If set, a numpy array will be passed to the function, and the result array should be returned.
     - __dim_ordering__: One of {"th", "tf"}.
         "tf" mode means that the images should have shape `(samples, width, height, channels)`, "th" mode means that the images should have shape `(samples, channels, width, height)`.